pippinbarr/cart263-2021/topics/javascript/constants.md

 ## In practice

-Consider this program to draw three randomly positioned circles on the canvas...
+Consider this program to draw concentric circles on the canvas...

 ```javascript
 function setup() {